+B-sure Home Inspection Inc offers environmental testing in Dunkirk, MD.
+We can test your home for radon and water contaminants.
 We can also provide termite testing and guide you on septic testing.

 · BACTERIA – Can cause disease.
 Is the water potable

-· CHEMICAL – Nitrates/Nitrites result mainly from the use of fertilizers (farmland).
-Maryland and Virginia are among the top 15 states for release of these chemicals.
+· CHEMICAL ENVIRONMENTAL TESTING – Nitrates/Nitrites result mainly from the use of fertilizers (farmland).
+Maryland and Virginia are among the top 15 states for the release of these chemicals.
 Health effects from nitrates/nitrites include interference with the oxygen-carrying capacity of blood causing shortness of breath, blueness of the skin, dieresis and hemorrhaging of the spleen.

-More information about wells is located at www.epa.gov/safewater/privatewells/index2.html.
+More information about wells is located at https://www.epa.gov/privatewells.